-On its part, to mitigate the risks.
+On its part, Apple has implemented several cybersecurity measures to mitigate the risks.
 Over the last 10 years, the company has rolled out more than 10 upgrades to the macOS.

 Despite their best effort to mitigate the issues, online vulnerabilities remain an issue.
 Therefore, it is up to users to regularly check their computers to see if there are viruses.
 Doing this can help manage the situation and prevent further damage.